oyvfoss/glacierocean-austfonna/README.md

 # glacierocean-austfonna

-Exploring glacier-ocean interactions at Austfonna glaciers terminating in the northern Barents Sea.
+Curiosity-driven exploration of glacier-ocean interactions at Austfonna glaciers terminating in the northern Barents Sea.

 Experimenting with using the gitlab infrastructure for project management.